Kim Kardashian’s Robbery Reportedly Impacted Her Marriage To Kanye West, Are They Headed For Divorce?

 “He’s not being unsupportive.
 He’s just trying to get [Kim Kardashian] to get past this for her own good and for the sake of her career.
 Kim refusing to go out is causing a lot of tension between them.
 Kanye said he’ll do everything he can to get the old Kim back, including getting professional help,” said a New magazine insider.

-Kim Kardashian and Kanye West have faced rumors of a possible divorce since the robbery and in one recent report, it was suggested that the couple was dealing with political differences after West traveled to New York City to meet with President-elect Donald Trump — and that their political issues were just one of the many alleged stressors within their marriage.
+Kim Kardashian and Kanye West have faced rumors of a possible divorce since the robbery, nd in one recent report, it was suggested that the couple was dealing with political differences after West traveled to New York City to meet with President-elect Donald Trump — and that their political issues were just one of the many alleged stressors within their marriage.

 “That’s so far down the list of what they’re dealing with at this point,” a source told People Magazine.
 “Lots of couples have political differences; that’s not a deal breaker.
 They’re dealing with much more important things than who each of them supported for President.”